 - Receiver Custodian

-- Review competing market maker quotes — this is unusual for a custodian, but you’re the authorization gate for best execution
+- Review competing market maker quotes — unusual for a custodian, but you’re the authorization gate for best execution

 - Co-sign the best quote alongside the institution (dual authorization)